davidKolesar/C-Programming-Curriculum/README.md

 that would otherwise be handled for them in a higher-level language (such as Java or C#).
 By requiring attention to such details, it makes an excellent candidate for a theory/practice based course.

+The folowing course information is text that would be presented as power-point slides to supplement lecture.

 My hope is that the student, autodidact, or otherwise curious individual can walk away with from this course with a greater appreciation for both.

 27DEC19